MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### Definition

-A DLP policy is 85% confident that it's detected this type of sensitive information if, within a proximity of 300 characters:
+A DLP policy is has high confidence that it's detected this type of sensitive information if, within a proximity of 300 characters:
 - The function  `Func_austria_eu_ssn_or_equivalent` finds content that matches the pattern.
 - a keyword from  `Keywords_austria_eu_ssn_or_equivalent` is found.